toweralaka/toweralaka/README.md

 * 🧠 I **build to understand**, not just to finish.
 I dig into how tools work under the hood.
 * 💬 I **communicate clearly**, whether it’s technical documentation, async updates, or mentoring.
-* 🔁 I’m comfortable in **both solo and team settings** — taking ownership or supporting where needed.
+* 🔁 I am comfortable in **both solo and team settings**, taking ownership or supporting where needed.
 * 🧰 I value **clean code**, readable tests, and maintainable architecture.
-* 🌱 I’m always learning, and I enjoy sharing what I learn with others.
+* 🌱 I am always learning, and I enjoy sharing what I learn with others.

 ---

-## 🔍 What I’m Looking For
+## 🔍 What I am Looking For

-I'm actively seeking **engineering roles** — backend, fullstack, or DevOps — where I can:
+I'm actively seeking **engineering roles**, backend, fullstack, or DevOps, where I can:

 * Contribute to real-world systems and team-driven projects
 * Grow under experienced engineers and also mentor junior devs